A Deep Dive into Application Specific Sequencing

 Handling MEV and Backrun Auctions

-• Process: Users submit intents (desired outcomes), and solvers compete to fulfill them efficiently.
+• Intent-Centric auctions: Users submit intents, and solvers compete to fulfill them efficiently, capturing MEV for the benefit of users or applications.

 Security and Trust Minimization